wharton/python-vagrant-centos7/README.md

     pip install django-extensions pygraphviz

-Or add them to your requirements file:
+Next, add `django_extensions` to your `INSTALLED_APPS`.

-    pygraphviz==1.3.1
-    django-extensions==1.7.3

 Then you can create the diagrams; to create a PNG of all models in your Django project.

     ./manage.py graph_models -a -g -o project-erd.png